Since its inception in 2000, the Rappaport Prize has been an investment in both individual artists and the broader art community.

 Clark adds, “Good news these days is a tender seedling pushing through hard concrete.
 It signals the fecundity of hope.
 The Rappaport Prize, this unexpected recognition, is a verdant promise, one that will help germinate the creative impulses my ancestors planted in my DNA long ago.
 I care for those seeds, help them flourish by resisting injustice and celebrating my forebears through my art practice.
 I am deeply grateful for the support this award provides towards this purpose.”

-The Rappaport Prize Lecture with Sonya Clark will take place in early 2021.
-Details to be announced.
+The Rappaport Prize Lecture with Sonya Clark will takes place Thursday, February 25 a 6:30PM.
+Details and registration information can be found here.

 About the Artist